saifisvibinn/PDF-Tools-Volaris/README.md

 # PDF Layout Extraction Companion

-A streamlined workflow for extracting figures, tables, annotated layouts, and markdown text from scientific PDFs using [DocLayout-YOLO](https://github.com/juliozhao/DocLayout-YOLO), PyMuPDF, and Streamlit.
-The project exposes both a command-line pipeline (`main.py`) and a full-featured web UI (`streamlit_app.py`).
+A streamlined workflow for extracting figures, tables, annotated layouts, and markdown text from scientific PDFs using [DocLayout-YOLO](https://github.com/juliozhao/DocLayout-YOLO), PyMuPDF, and Flask.
+The project exposes a command-line pipeline (`main.py`) and a modern Flask web UI (`app.py`).

 ---